opendilab/treevalue/docs/source/tutorials/advanced_usage/index.rst

 In the trees in `left_demo_1`, `t3` is the plus result of `t1` \
 and `t2`.
 We can see that `t2.a` is ignored \
-because of `t1.a` 's non-existance.
+because of `t1.a` 's non-existence.
 Finally no error will be \
-raise, the calculation will be processed properly with the \
+raised, the calculation will be processed properly with the \
 tree structure of `t1`.

 .. image:: left_demo_1.gv.svg